spookylukey/django-views-the-right-way/source/dependency_injection.rst

 Instead of using Django's ``QuerySets`` as the basis for our list of products, we have to use a different API.
-Maybe it is a third party HTTP-based service, or maybe it is our own service, perhaps using Elasticsearch or something similar which will do our filtering for us.
-Or just some other bit of code that doesn't take ``QuerySet`` as an input.
+Maybe it is a third party HTTP-based service, or our own service, but our entry point is a function that doesn't take a ``QuerySet`` as an input.
+Perhaps like this:

-Let's say that this service has been wrapped in a function that looks like this:

 .. code-block:: python